kragen/dernocua/text/adversarial-control.md

 variant of gradient descent driven by automatic differentiation.
-By carrying out automatic differentiation all the way through the generator and discriminator, we can find the gradient of the generator's parameters that would worsen the discriminator's ability to discriminate, using that to drive an optimization algorithm like Adam; and by differentiating just through the discriminator, we can find the gradient of the discriminator's parameters that would improve its ability to discriminate.
-It's important to optimize these somewhat in lockstep; if either network gets too far ahead of the other, the loser will stop improving.
+By carrying out automatic differentiation all the way through the generator and discriminator, we can find the gradient of the generator’s parameters that would worsen the discriminator’s ability to discriminate, using that to drive an optimization algorithm like Adam; and by differentiating just through the discriminator, we can find the gradient of the discriminator’s parameters that would improve its ability to discriminate.
+It’s important to optimize these somewhat in lockstep; if either network gets too far ahead of the other, the loser will stop improving.
 If done correctly, the generator produces inputs that are very, very difficult to distinguish from real inputs from the training set.

-(The typical "networks" here are standard ANNs, where matrix multiplies and weight-vector additions alternate with ReLU and maybe convolutional and pooling stages, but almost any computational model could potentially be used.
-Being differentiable enables the use of derivative-based optimization algorithms, and it's important to have enough expressivity to reasonably represent the distribution in question but not so much that you overfit the training set, but there is an enormous field of unexplored models here.)
+(The typical “networks” here are standard ANNs, where matrix multiplies and weight-vector additions alternate with ReLU and maybe convolutional and pooling stages, but almost any computational model could potentially be used.
+Being differentiable enables the use of derivative-based optimization algorithms, and it’s important to have enough expressivity to reasonably represent the distribution in question but not so much that you overfit the training set, but there is an enormous field of unexplored models here.)